RobZ-se/wspr-tx-XP-webconfig/README.md

-Use the ZachTek WSPR-TX Xp transmitter without an GPS antenna.
+Use the ZachTek WSPR-TX XP transmitter without an GPS antenna.

 This version adds software for WiFi connection and a NTP client so that the unit can operate without GPS.
 WiFi is setup via a captive webb portal.